Accrual

 Tectus

-Tectus is tectm's contract-review engine — it reads each uploaded contract on ingest, extracts the rates, retention, milestones and risk clauses with per-field confidence and source-clause citations, and indexes the document.
+Tectus is tectm's contracts expert: it reads each uploaded contract on ingest, extracts the rates, retention, milestones and risk clauses with per-field confidence and source-clause citations, and then answers questions about them.

 Variation